For assistance with completing Leave Reports, please see the following document:

 BCF (Balance Carried Forward):

-If a pay period ends in the middle of a week, report the totals for the partial week in this area and in the BBF area of the next time report.
+If a pay period ends in the middle of a week, the totals for the partial week are reported in this area and then in the BBF area of the next time report.

 If sick time was taken to be with a family member or dependent, please indicate relationship to employee.